 When the retail industry felt the impacts of COVID-19 in March and April, fashion brands canceled tens of billions of dollars of in-production and even completed orders.
 This left factories (who already operate on thin margins) with inadequate funds to pay their workers, causing mass food and housing insecurity among garment workers.

 Excessive working hours, unsafe conditions, and violence are common in garment factories.
-Garment workers must typically work 10 to 12 hours, or even up to 18 hours as deadlines approach according to Clean Clothes Campaign.
+Garment workers typically have to work 10 to 12 hours, or even up to 18 hours as deadlines approach according to Clean Clothes Campaign.
 Workers may even have to work all 7 days in the week without any days off during busier times.

 Sexual harassment is also commonplace in the garment industry, as Human Rights Watch reports.
 It’s difficult to get a full picture of this issue given the limitations of independent audits and lack of protections for workers.